 The World Bank believes a 4°C warmer world can, and must be avoided – Immediate global action is needed to slow the growth in greenhouse gas emissions this decade and help countries prepare for a 2°C warmer world and adapt to changes that are already locked in.

 At the World Bank, we are stepping up our mitigation, adaptation, and disaster risk management work, and will increasingly look at all our business through a “climate lens”.

 Catalyzing Climate Action

 Building low-carbon, climate-resilient cities by mobilizing direct finance and expertise and helping fast growing cities avoid locking in carbon intensive infrastructure.

 Moving forward on climate-smart agriculture through building an Action Alliance to realize the triple win of increasing yields and income, making farms more resilient to climate change, and helping to sequester carbon in the soil, and

 Working with others to accelerate energy efficiency, investment in renewables and universal access to modern energy.

 To move forward on these initiatives at the required scale, we must drive mitigation action in top emitting countries, get prices and incentives right, and get finance flowing towards low carbon green growth.
 So as part of our plan we are also exploring:

 Laying the groundwork for placing a robust value on carbon.

 Supporting the removal of harmful fossil fuel subsidies.

 These elements are a package, each component founded on the experience and expertise of the Bank’s ongoing climate work.
 For success, each component requires working coalitions, new approaches to accessing public and private finance, new levels of political ambition and far sighted leadership.

 Climate Action at the World Bank Group

-The World Bank continues to face unprecedented demand from many countries for support in their efforts to address development and climate change challenges.
+The World Bank Group continues to face unprecedented demand from many countries for support in their efforts to address development and climate change challenges.
 Today, the Bank is helping 130 countries take action on climate change.
-Last year, it doubled its financial lending that contributes to adaptation.
-Increasingly, the Bank is supporting action on the ground to finance the kind of projects that help the poor grow their way out of poverty, increase their resilience to climate change, and achieve emission reductions.